-For many people, thinking about investing is overwhelming and stress inducing.
+For many Christians, thinking about investing is overwhelming and stress inducing.
 It is much easier to avoid the subject altogether.
-However, our role as stewards require us to consider whether we should invest, and also how we should invest.
+However, our role as biblical stewards require us to consider whether Christians should invest, and also how Christians should invest in a way that honors God.

 What Does The Bible Say?